oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_git.md

-Here is a [**download and build script**](https://www.behrmann.name/temp/icc_examin-build.sh) to automate the process, including a build of [ICC Examin](/wiki/ICC_Examin "wikilink").
+Here is a [**download and build script**](https://www.behrmann.name/temp/icc_examin-build.sh) to automate the process, including a build of [ICC Examin](/wiki/ICC_Examin "wikilink"), [CompIcc](http://compicc.sf.net) and some requirements.
 The script accepts options for configure and will pass them unchanged.

 E.g. --prefix=~/.local might be a good idea to avoid the requirement root rights for installation of a test build.